elorismile/portfolio/solarcar_mainboard.md

 # Version 1
 ![20241020_225354](https://github.com/user-attachments/assets/9ee0763b-678e-4f72-b8f8-f5a410323928)

-Version 1 was created on a very tight time schedule, since we had track testing scheduled and needed a functional main board with datalogging.
-I ordered prototyping parts from Adafruit, and within 2 weeks I had a functional prototype ready to go just in time for testing.
+Version 1 was created on a very tight timeline, since we had track testing scheduled later that month and needed a functional main board with datalogging.
+I ordered prototyping parts from Adafruit, and within 2 weeks I had a functional prototype ready to go in time for testing.

 Version 1 presented the following isses which were addressed with version 2:
 - SD card holder didn't maintain contact, it required a zip tie to keep it pressed into the socket